45924/David-Jones-Marketing-Analysis-for-EOFY-2026/README.md

 ORDER BY yr, most_profitable_rank;
 ```

 **Technique:** four chained CTEs, `PARTITION BY yr` windowed ranking (top and bottom in one pass), and a `CASE` segment label.
-The discount CTE is wired in even though discounts are unpopulated, so the logic is production-ready.
+The discount CTE is wired in even though discounts are unpopulated, so the logic is production-ready.<br>
 **Finding:** A stable set of winners recurs yearly — Dyson (Electronics), La Mer (Beauty), Camilla / Sass & Bide (Womenswear), Coach (Accessories).
 Persistent laggards: Seed Heritage / Polo (Kids) and Penfolds (Food & Wine).

 ---